NTIG-Uppsala/florist-website/README.md

 ### General
 - Website published to the web
 - All files listed in README.md
-- Try not to commit files with known errors, the day before deadline
+- Try not to commit files with known errors, the day before the deadline

 ### Code
 - Code refactored